bengladwell/reword/README.md

 * [ESLint](http://eslint.org/)
 * ES2015

 With the exception of Browserify, gulp, ESLint, and ES2015, all of these technologies are new to me.
-I'm probably doing plenty of stuff wrong, so feedback is welcomed!
+I'm probably doing lots of stuff wrong, so feedback is welcomed!

+## What is it?
+It's a web app that mimics a classic refrigerator magnets game.
+If you log in, you can create phrases by dragging words around.
+Phrases are displayed along with their author on the main page.
+Eventually, I want to animate the word transitions so that they words fly around each time you see a new phrase.

 Check out the last version at http://reword.divshot.io.

+## Infrequently Asked Questions
 ### Where are the tests!?
 I do believe in testing. :) I don't usually write tests when I am doing exploratory coding though.
 Now that basic functionality is working, tests are the next thing on the list.